 - Environment The environment that the submitted request will be made into. - Queue name The queue in the selected environment that will be used to load the submission.
 The drop-down list displays the 10 most recently used queues.
-If you cannot see the queue you want, click the refresh icon to reload the queues for the selected environment, then start typing the name in the field to filter the list.

-• Priority - This is an optional field.
+If you cannot see the queue you want, start typing the name in the field to filter the list. - Priority This is an optional field.
+However, if a value is entered in SLA, a priority is required.
 The business priority for the submitted form.
 This can be any value between 1 to 999 with 1 being the highest priority.